-Although one wouldn’t describe Hydra as the perfect family destination, the island has lots of characteristics that would appeal to the interest of kids.
+Although one wouldn’t describe Hydra Island as the perfect family destination, the island has many characteristics that would appeal to kids’ interests.

 First of all, cars, motorbikes, and bicycles are wholly forbidden on the island.
-This has made donkeys and horses the main means of transport which definitely draws the attention of kids.
+This has made donkeys and horses the primary means of transport, drawing kids’ attention.

-Besides, the island is so tiny that it’s reasonably easy to explore on foot; one more thing that kids love about a visit to Hydra.
+Besides, the island is so tiny that it’s reasonably easy to explore on foot; one more thing that kids love about a visit to the Greek island of Hydra.

-Finally, there are pristine coasts and beautiful beaches, some of them are truly safe for children, inviting for lovers of snorkeling and swimmers.
+Finally, there are pristine coasts and beautiful beaches, some of which are safe for children and inviting for lovers of snorkeling and swimmers.

 Best Places To Stay In Hydra Greece

-Being such a small island, there’s not much choice when it comes to places to stay.
+Being such a small island, there’s not much choice regarding places to stay.
 If you don’t love walking long distances and given the fact that renting a car is not an option, the best thing to do is to stay close to the port.

 Where To Stay In Hydra – Best Hydra Hotels And Resorts

-Despite the reduced size, there are plenty of accommodation options for those who want to spend a few days on the Greek island of Hydra.
+Despite the reduced size, plenty of accommodation options exist for those who want to spend a few days on the Greek island of Hydra.
 Visitors who only visit for the day might even change their minds and decide to stay longer.

 No matter if you’re traveling with friends, with children, or with your partner (yes, Hydra is a perfect romantic escape…), there’s always a great spot on the island where you can experience an unforgettable vacation.

 Compared to other Greek islands, Hydra holidays are not known for being the cheapest in terms of food or accommodation.
-However, if you book in advance, you can always find great offers.
+However, you can always find great offers if you book in advance.